jilavsky/SAXS_IgorCode/README.md

 # SAXS_IgorCode
 Irena, Nika, and Indra SAXS Igor code by Jan Ilavsky for Igor 7 ONLY!

 The current release version is February2017 release.
-For details on releases and current changes to master version, check Wiki.
-There is lot of useful information in the Wiki...
+For details on releases and current changes to master version, check Wiki - "Release notes".
+There is useful information in the Wiki, especially check "Known issues"...

 This code can be installed manually or using Igor installer from : https://github.com/jilavsky/SAXS_IgorInstaller/tree/master/Igor_GitHub